HooriyaAhmed/Python/polymophism.md

     def sound(self):
         print("Cat meows")
 Usage:
-a1 = Dog()
-a1.sound()

-a2 = Cat()
-a2.sound()
+animals = [Dog(), Cat()]

+for animal in animals:
+    animal.sound()
 Output:
 Dog barks
 Cat meows
+Key Points:

-✔ Same method name (sound)
+Same method name in parent and child classes
-✔ Different behavior in different classes
+Behavior depends on object type
+Happens at run-time

-🔹 2.
-Method Overloading (Concept in Python)
+2. Method Overloading (Simulated in Python)

-👉 Same method name but different number of arguments.
-⚠️ Python does NOT support true overloading, but we can simulate it.
+Python does not support true method overloading.
+However, it can be simulated using default arguments or variable-length arguments.

 Example:
 class Calculator: